stereokai/amok/man/amok.1.md

 ## BUGS

-`Google Chrome` and `Chromium Browser` only allow a single client connection at any given time, and the `Chrome Developer Tools` count towards that limit and has priority access so inspecting the page in the browser will cause **amok** to disconnect, for more information see <http://crbug.com/129539>
+Chrome and Chromium only allow a connection at a time, the embedded developer tools will forcefully take away this connection when opened and disconnect amok, for more information see <http://crbug.com/129539>

 ## COPYRIGHT